-Last updated: Sunday, August 6, 2017 Today we’re going to cover the top 5 heated toilet seat bidet models that are on the market in 2017.
+Last updated: Sunday, December 10, 2017 Today we’re going to cover the top 5 heated bidet toilet seat models that are on the market in 2018.

 As the colder months hit, our bathrooms often feel that chill too.
 If you’ve been a victim of a cold toilet seat, this one goes out to you.
 Or perhaps you just want that warm and toasty feeling as you sit down to do your business?

 Either way, these heated toilet seat bidet models are going to have no problem keeping your hind quarters from getting the “cold shoulder.”